FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/Media/Verification/MediaListRepositoriesWithUnverifiedModels.md

-# List repositories with unverified media
+# List repositories with unverified models

-Lists all repositories having at least one unverified media.
+Lists all repositories having at least one unverified model.

 ## Request

     GET /api/v1/media/unverified

+> Note: This api endpoint also lists all media repositories with unverified tags.

 This endpoint is only available to moderators.